-The mental and physical communication you have with the stresses of bodybuilding, e.g. linking your mind to the muscle will be directly related to growth and strength increases...
+The mental and physical communication you have with the stresses of bodybuilding, e.g. linking the mind to the muscle communicates new growth and strength increases.

-A lot of so-called experts say: muscles being trained, don’t know the difference between a heavier weight and a lighter weight, this is not entirety true.
+Experts repeatedly say: "muscles being trained, don’t know the difference between a heavier weight and a lighter weight", this is not entirety true.

-Your body knows very well from the central nervous system to the muscles and the tendons that they’re attached to, there is more load-bearing stress: so be sure you’re telling and communicating with your body on every rep of every exercise with a clear strong mental link as your training, to continue with these new stresses to encourage growth.
+Your body knows very well from the central nervous system to the muscles and the tendons that they’re attached to, there is more load-bearing stress: be sure you’re communicating with your body on every rep with a strong mental link as your training.

-Again: this is where so many get confused, you should inflict enough stress with resistance for hypertrophy to occur, but not so much that you become a weightlifter or strength-based athlete.
+Again: confusion can enter this topic easily, you should inflict enough stress with resistance for hypertrophy to occur, but not so much that you become a weightlifter or total strength-based athlete.

-Generally how this is monitored and this can vary from each bodybuilding athlete is; train with 70 to 80% of your one rep max.
+This can vary from each bodybuilder; train with 75 to 85% of your one rep max.
 As an example: